 Phone: 0401 625 905

-SANE Australia is a national mental health charity working to support four million Australians affected by complex mental illness including schizophrenia, bipolar disorder, personality disorders, severe and enduring mood disorders, obsessive-compulsive disorder and post-traumatic stress disorder.
+SANE is a national mental health charity working to support four million Australians affected by complex mental illness including schizophrenia, bipolar disorder, personality disorders, severe and enduring mood disorders, obsessive-compulsive disorder and post-traumatic stress disorder.
 Our work includes online peer support and information, stigma reduction, a specialist helpline service, research and advocacy.

 ABOUT THE NATIONAL STIGMA REPORT CARD

 The National Stigma Report Card, which is the flagship program of the Anne Deveson Research Centre, seeks to understand how Australians living with complex mental illness experience stigma and discrimination.
 This knowledge will drive positive change across a range of areas including housing, education, employment and health services.
-The Report Card will enable SANE Australia and other key stakeholders to advocate for the establishment of stigma reduction and mental health reform initiatives at national, state, territory and local levels, as well as facilitate better outcomes for people living with complex mental illness.
+The Report Card will enable SANE and other key stakeholders to advocate for the establishment of stigma reduction and mental health reform initiatives at national, state, territory and local levels, as well as facilitate better outcomes for people living with complex mental illness.
 This project is generously supported by the Paul Ramsay Foundation.

 ABOUT THE ANNE DEVESON RESEARCH CENTRE

 The Anne Deveson Research Centre (ADRC) promotes social outcomes for Australians living with complex mental health problems, their family, friends and colleagues.
-The Centre brings together SANE Australia, researchers from a range of backgrounds and disciplines, and sector and industry partners to explore the challenges that people living with complex mental illness face.
+The Centre brings together SANE, researchers from a range of backgrounds and disciplines, and sector and industry partners to explore the challenges that people living with complex mental illness face.
 Importantly, the Centre actively engages people with lived experience of complex mental illness as both researchers and co-designers of new approaches.
 The Centre was named after SANE's co-founder Anne Deveson AO, a pioneer in mental health who opened up the national public conversation about mental illness in Australia.

 ABOUT THE PAUL RAMSAY FOUNDATION